leanprover/logic_and_proof_lean3/sets.rst

 - :math:`\forall x \; (x \in \overline A \leftrightarrow x \notin A)`
 - :math:`\forall x \; (x \in A \setminus B \leftrightarrow  x \in A \wedge x \notin B)`

-The assertion that :math:`A` is a subset of :math:`B` can be written :math:`\forall x \; (x \in A \to x \in B)`, and the assertion that :math:`A` is equal to be can be written :math:`\forall x \; (x \in A \leftrightarrow  x \in B)`.
+The assertion that :math:`A` is a subset of :math:`B` can be written :math:`\forall x \; (x \in A \to x \in B)`, and the assertion that :math:`A` is equal to :math:`B` can be written :math:`\forall x \; (x \in A \leftrightarrow  x \in B)`.
 These are all *universal* statements, that is, statements with universal quantifiers in front, followed by basic assertions and propositional connectives.
 What this means is that reasoning about sets formally often amounts to using nothing more than the rules for the universal quantifier together with the rules for propositional logic.

 Logicians sometimes describe ordinary mathematical proofs as *informal*, in contrast to the *formal proofs* in natural deduction.
 When writing informal proofs, the focus is on readability.
 Here is an example.